Enabling SSL on Apache HTTP Server

 SSLPassPhraseDialog exec: E:/work/tools/Apache2.2/conf/passphrase.bat

-It is a vulnerability to leave passphrase in such a text file in a machine, accessible from outside world.
-You must immediately remove echo statement from passphrase.bat file after Apache server starts.
+It is a vulnerability to leave the passphrase in such a text file on a machine, accessible from the outside world.
+You must immediately remove the echo statement from the passphrase.bat file after the Apache server starts.

 Creating and configuring a certificate signed by a trusted certificate authority